 What does community mean?

 The community could be

-All the people to live and work in a geographic area.
-For example, Haslemere CLT works for the benefit of people to live and work in and around Haslemere.
+All the people who live and work in a geographic area.
+For example, Haslemere CLT works for the benefit of people who live and work in and around Haslemere.

 A group of people such as families or individuals who want to develop homes together for any reason.
 For example, OWCH is a co-housing development for older women.

 How do community housing groups make homes affordable?

 This is usually achieved by a combination of obtaining land at less than its full open market value and receiving grants to subsidise the development.
 There are several ways to obtain land at less than its full open market value when the purpose is to create affordable homes.
 Some community housing groups raise money through other means such as by selling community shares.
 There are a number of legal mechanisms that enable community housing groups to ensure homes remain affordable in the future however many people move in and out of them.